 The MNDB Scheme also requires Council to satisfy other data management requirements, including to maintain an internal data breach register, and have a publicly accessible data breach policy.

 PROPOSAL

 In response to the amendment to the PPIP Act Council has developed a draft Data Breach Response Policy (the Policy).
-It is proposed that Council approve the Policy.
+It is proposed that Council consider and approve the Policy for public exhibition.

 CONSULTATION AND COMMUNICATION